-We’ve demonstrated already that floating is a highly relaxing antidote to our busy 24/7 society.
+We’ve demonstrated already that floating is a highly relaxing antidote to our busy, 24/7 society.
 It is also beneficial for your health in many ways.

-Quality sleep is determined by many things, but deep relaxation and optimum health certainly play a big part.
+Many things determine quality sleep, but deep relaxation and optimum health certainly play a big part.
 Sleep difficulties can occur due to chronic pain/illness, anxiety, stress or insomnia.
 Issues with sleep include falling asleep, staying asleep and quality of sleep.

 When you are floating, you are in an environment that is designed to be restful.
 You are likely to fall asleep whilst in the tank, and if not, you will end up in a highly meditative state.

 Floating is a great way to curb the effects of fatigue with troubled sleep.
 And help break the cycle to get you back into a positive and restful sleep routine.
-Not only does floating effect your time during the float, it has lasting effects after your session is up.
+Not only does floating affect your time during the float, it has lasting effects after your session is up.